Published on October 21st, 2016 | by Ruben0

 Mouth: wow.
 Very dry and penetrating, indeed with a tannic presence that I’ve never found before in sherry wines.
 The brine and salty character of this wine really bites you.
 Despite the oaky sourness and spiciness, there’s also a very fresh minty side.
 Peppery notes.
 Walnuts skin.
 Grapefruit juice and citrus peel.
 Pipe tobacco and leathery notes towards the end.
 A long, saline aftertaste with bitter notes.

 Availability: very hard to find, almost impossible outside of Spain.
-Prices range from € 70 to € 95 for a 50cl bottle.
+Prices range from € 70 to € 95 for a 50cl bottle, check Bodeboca for instance.

 Summary: This highly idiosyncratic wine is a bit of an archeological artifact.
 Highly aromatic and elegant on the nose, highly incisive and pungent on the palate.
 A powerful saline giant that could only have been made in Sanlúcar.
 Not for the faint-hearted but a must-try for sherry lovers.